 - DNS Blacklist support (DNSBL/RBL).
 Great for combating drones and other abusers.

 - Better and more helpful error messages.
 Especially regarding the configuration file.

 - More modern server-to-server protocol.
 Such as using UID/SID's.
 Resulting in less desynch. issues.

 - Lowering the bar for Spamfilter.
 You can now choose between 'regex' and 'simple' matching.
 Simple matching allows using the usual '?' and '*' wildcards that everyone knows about.
-The regex engine has been moved from TRE to PCRE (=about twice as fast).
+The regex engine has been moved from TRE to PCRE and is now about twice as fast.

 - Configuration is more logical.
 Around 30% of the configuration blocks have been restructured.
 Don't worry, we include an UnrealIRCd 3.2.x to UnrealIRCd 4 configuration file converter.